michal-h21/jekyll4ht/README.md

 The command is called `jekyll4ht`, the difference from `make4ht` is that it has special mode, `publish`.
 In this mode, `jekyll` package is included automatically and all output files are copied to the correct locations in the static site (static site generator must be called manually).

-When compiled with
+The command options are the same as of `make4ht`.

+Command

+    jekyll4ht -uc sample.cfg filename

+will create complete HTML document in the current directory

+    jekyll4ht -uc sample.cfg -m publish filename

+will create HTML file with YAML header and it will save it as `YYYY-MM-DD-document-title.html` in the `posts` directory.
+All included and and generated images will be saved in the `img` directory.

+Generated filename is saved in `$input.published` file, it will be reused in future compilations.
+If you want to change the post date, delete the generated file in the static site and `$input.published`.

 ## Configuration